mac-comp240/activities_floating_point/README.md

 1. How is the exponent E computed for the *normalized* numbers in 32-bit single precision representation?
 2. How is the significand, M, encoded?
 3. Determine the largest and smallest normalized values, both positive and negative (that means: the positive normalized value that is closest to zero, and the largest positive normalized value, the negative normalized value that is closest to zero, and the most negative (largest magnitude) negative normalized value).
-Give your answers in hex.
+Give your answers as binary sequences written in hex.

 See the references below for help determining these values.

 Test your answers in `main` by passing `float_denorn_zero` the four values you determined above (largest and smallest positive and negative normalized numbers).
-Additionally, create values between those endpoints and test them as well.
+Additionally, create a few other values between those endpoints and test them as well.

 ### Task 2: Denormalized values

-Your next task is to determine some positive and negative denormalized bit-pattern values for 32-bit single precision and test this function, `float_denorm_zero()`, with them.
+Your next task is to determine some positive and negative denormalized bit-pattern values for 32-bit single precision and test the `float_denorm_zero` function with them.

 Recall that for denormalized values, which are used for small numbers, the exponent bits are all zero.